zbychfish/gi-runner/README.md

 <HR>
 Examples of use at this link: <A href=https://guardiumnotes.wordpress.com/2021/09/09/automation-of-openshift-and-guardium-insights-installation-on-bare-metal/>https://guardiumnotes.wordpress.com/2021/09/09/automation-of-openshift-and-guardium-insights-installation-on-bare-metal/</A>
 <HR>
-This tool install everything from scratch.
+This tool installs everything from scratch.
 It does not support installation CPFS or GI on preinstalled OCP.
 <HR>
 For online installation execute init.sh script to collect installation parameteres.
 Then shell variables defined in variables.sh file control Ansible playbook - plays/install.yaml to deploy all desired solutions.
 <HR>